WhiteLab/alignment/osdc/README.md

 ##### hg19_pe_config.json
 JSON config file with standard references and tools locations

+#### log.py
+usage: log.py [-h] [-l LOC] [-s STRING]

+Tiny tool to direct log output of modules.
+Really meant to be used within and not on its own

+optional arguments:
+  -h, --help            show this help message and exit -l LOC, --location LOC
+                        Location to write output to
+  -s STRING, --string STRING
+                        String to output

 #### mount.sh
 Command basic_node_setup.py uses to mount a reference to a vm.